Going from travelling full-time to having a base.

 I know one day we will have to settle somewhere and invest the time and energy to make it home and to work towards permanent residency.
 That’s going to be sooner rather than later – we’re both in our early 50’s and it’s not something we can hold off on indefinitely.
 But, as I say, Split wasn’t the time or the place for me.

-Note: we wrote this separately, not knowing what the other would write.
+Note: we wrote the above separately, not knowing what the other would write.
 As Lissette said, reading my contribution “Hmmm, I wrote a love story and you’re talking about a noose around your neck!” 🙂 .

 A question, and maybe this is a topic for another post: How do you live after the travel?
 If you’ve travelled all your life, what happens when you can’t anymore?